Bambil/bamboo-doc/source/includes/_events.md

 # Events
-I1820 Realtime pipe, that dispatchs human related events.
+Realtime pipe, that dispatchs application related events.

 ## General Information
 We use [socket.io](http://socket.io/) for event dispatching and you can connect to it with following